 The impact of workforce DEI efforts.
 Interviewees acknowledged that workforce DEI strategies should intersect with their health equity agenda but had different views on how they fit.
 Some view health equity as the umbrella under which DEI sits.
 For example, some executives saw a strong connection between improved diversity and inclusion within the workforce and improved health equity outcomes among patients.
 A diverse and inclusive workforce can help to improve trust, empathy, and the connection with communities.
 Some executives said that championing equity for their workforce could help to improve health equity within the communities they serve.
 For example, ensuring equal pay/benefits for their workforce, including contractors, could benefit the community.
 Others had separate leadership and efforts for workforce DEI and health equity with little apparent alignment.

-An organization’s health equity strategy should consider the unique needs and challenges within the communities they serve.
-Organizations should consider each community’s demographics, its culture, history of racism, and local events that might influence whether people are hesitant to seek care when needed.
+An organisation’s health equity strategy should consider the unique needs and challenges within the communities they serve.
+Organisations should consider each community’s demographics, its culture, history of racism, and local events that might influence whether people are hesitant to seek care when needed.
 Every region/locality has some history (and/or current instances) of racism, which can influence how when and where community members seek care.
 Historical racism and existing social unrest in the region/community should be thoughtfully considered.
-This could help address the needs of the organization (workforce) and the health/social needs of the community.
+This could help address the needs of the organisation (workforce) and the health/social needs of the community.

-Most of the executives we interviewed work for organizations that serve multiple communities.
+Most of the executives we interviewed work for organisations that serve multiple communities.
 They agreed that it is important to have a representative from each region who can speak to the nuanced needs and challenges of their communities.
-These executives said they try to identify opportunities for systemwide or organizationwide initiatives, such as hiring practices, clinical pathways for quality improvement, and scorecards.
-They acknowledged that most of these efforts were localized to meet the unique needs of each community.
+These executives said they try to identify opportunities for systemwide or organisationwide initiatives, such as hiring practices, clinical pathways for quality improvement, and scorecards.
+They acknowledged that most of these efforts were localised to meet the unique needs of each community.

 "We have a very tall hill to climb and trust has to be at the core, given the past injustices to Black bodies.
 It will take time and investments … more than just money."